 the perfect alliance of coffee and chocolate

-The brownie is an American dessert monument, soft, dense, fudgy and comforting.
-By adding a touch of freshly extracted espresso, we get a more adult and sophisticated version: the Mocha Hazelnut Brownie, a harmonious marriage between the bitterness of coffee, the richness of dark chocolate and the delicate crunch of roasted hazelnuts.
+The brownie is a quintessential American dessert: moist, dense, melt-in-your-mouth, and comforting.
+Adding a touch of freshly extracted espresso transforms it into a more sophisticated and refined version: the Mocha & Hazelnut Brownie, a harmonious marriage of coffee's bitterness, the richness of dark chocolate, and the delicate crunch of roasted hazelnuts.

-This recipe is designed to sublimate coffee in all its forms, offering a balanced, energizing and deeply indulgent taste experience.
+This recipe is designed to elevate coffee in all its forms, offering a balanced, energizing, and utterly indulgent taste experience.

 Ingredients (for 8 to 10 servings)